The film industry was dealing with a huge backlog of movies and questions about box office takings and tax evasion. Then came COVID-19.

 Even at the best of times, the outlook for Myanmar’s lacklustre film industry is clouded by secrecy over box office takings and a huge backlog of movies, and yet nothing has shaken the sector like the coronavirus pandemic.

-Many film producers claim that COVID-19 has left some production companies struggling to survive but observers are sceptical of their claim.
+Many film producers claim that COVID-19 has left production companies struggling to survive but observers are sceptical of their claim.
 For wealthy producers and cinema owners, “an elephant which is losing weight still looks like a giant buffalo”, said online film critic Ko Zin Ko Ko.

 But don’t confuse a handful of rich producers with the vulnerable majority, who are sometimes prepared to pawn property to make a movie, said U Tin Tun Win, producer for DV-5 Film Production.